 The Wildlife Act, 1976 provided a good legislative base for nature conservation.
 The species protection provisions, including those regulating hunting, are quite comprehensive, to the extent, for example, that they largely foresaw similar aspects of the EU Birds and Habitats Directives.
 However, the habitat/site protection measures in the 1976 Act were relatively weak, and were almost completely limited to measures which could be introduced in agreement with landowners.
 There was very limited power to ensure protection, even in the case of outstanding habitats or sites, where agreement of landowners was not forthcoming.

-Nature conservation legislation was substantially enlarged and improved by the Wildlife (Amendment) Act, 2000 and the European Union (Natural Habitats) Regulations 1997-2005.
+Nature conservation legislation was substantially enlarged and improved by the Wildlife (Amendment) Act, 2000 and the Birds and Natural Habitats Regulations.